anacreation/translatable/readme.md

 app()->getLocale();
 ```
 ### Fallback
-Then defalut fallback is set to false, no fallback if content is null.
+Then defalut fallback is set to `false`, no fallback if content is `null`.

-The fall back system is very simple. if you have set the config fallback_locale **and** set the eloquent model fallback to true
+The fall back system is very simple. if you have set the config fallback_locale **and** set the eloquent model fallback to `true`
 ```php
 $model->fallback = true;
 ```

-then if the translation for particular attribute is null.
+then if the translation for particular attribute is `null`.
 It will try to get the translation for fallback locale.

 ### Retrieve all translation
 ```php